yongjiema/tic4303-mini-project/README.md

 ## Building and Running with Docker

-1. Build the Docker image: `sh build-docker-image.sh`
+1. Build the Docker image: `sh scripts/build-docker-image.sh` or `scripts\build-docker-image.bat`
-2. Run the Docker container: `sh run-docker-image.sh`
+2. Run the Docker container: `sh scripts/run-docker-image.sh` or `scripts\run-docker-image.bat`

 The application should now be running at http://localhost:3000.